-Best Overall: Maangchi's Real Korean Cooking: Authentic Dishes for the Home Cook By Maangchi
+Maangchi's Real Korean Cooking: Authentic Dishes for the Home

 You know someone is popular when they can be called by just one name, like Maangchi.
 Known for her popular YouTube videos, she’s carved out a niche for herself as an authority on Korean cooking.
 Born and raised in Korea, she learned how to cook traditional foods from her family.

-Not only does this book cover a wide range recipe styles, but it also covers a range of difficulty, so beginners will find plenty of recipes they can learn with, while more experienced cooks can create more complicated dishes.
+Not only does this book cover a wide range of recipe styles, but it also covers a range of difficulties, so beginners will find plenty of introductory recipes, while more experienced cooks can create more complicated dishes.
 This book has step-by-step photos that help make the techniques simple, along with tips inspired by questions her followers have asked her over the years.
 And of course, if you still have questions, you can check her videos for even more help.

-Best for Korean BBQ: Master Your Grill in Seven Sauces By Bill Kim
+Korean BBQ: Master Your Grill in Seven Sauces

 Korean barbecue isn’t the same as American barbecue, and it’s not just because of the sauces.
-Korean barbecue usually uses thin slices of meat that are cooked quickly, unlike low-and-slow American barbecue.
+Korean barbecue usually uses thin slices of meat (Chadol baegi) that are cooked quickly, unlike low-and-slow American barbecue.

 Author Bill Kim was born in Korea and raised in the Midwest, so he knows what it takes to cook Korean in a typical American home, making this book more Korean-American than traditional Korean.

 This book relies on seven different sauces and three spice rubs, often used in combination, to create a wide variety of different flavors.
 There are a total of 80 different recipes, and there are suggested substitutions for items that might not be readily available for American cooks.
 Since these recipes rely on the sauces and rubs, you can make those in advance so there’s a bit less work to do when it’s time to cook.
 Just make sure you have enough of each before you start!